 Marion has been a member of the IECA since 2006 and has been a Committee member since 2013 before being elected as European Committee Chairperson.

-Michael is a graduate of Towson University with a BA in Accounting and Loyola University of Maryland with a Masters in Business Administration and a Masters in Science of Finance.
-Outs of the office, Michael likes to train for various obstacle course and triathlon races and enjoy the outdoors with his wife and young son.
+Mike is a graduate of Towson University with a BA in Accounting and Loyola University of Maryland with a Masters of Business Administration and a Masters of Science in Finance.
+Out of the office, Mile likes to compete in various obstacle course and triathlon races and enjoy the outdoors with his wife and two young sons.

 Franco is the Manager, Credit & Contracts at ATCO Group, a company that engages in structures and logistics, electricity, and pipelines and liquids businesses worldwide.
 ATCO was founded in 1947 and is headquartered in Calgary, Canada.
 Franco leads a team of credit professionals who manage all areas of credit risk across the company, including complex business development projects and trading of various commodity portfolios.
 He joined ATCO in 2013 and has 10 plus years of experience as a credit risk professional.
 Prior to joining ATCO, Franco was a Senior Credit Analyst at TransAlta Corporation and held various positions at the Canadian Imperial Bank of Commerce prior to joining TransAlta.
 Franco holds a B.Comm.
 Finance from the University of Calgary.
 He has been a member of the IECA since 2006 and served as the Chair of the Canadian Regional Education Committee in 2017.